Welcome to my Bookstore:

 Borromeo: an Italian Surname

-This article has received more than 15,942,056 page visits since November 2007 – we thank you very much for your interest!
+This article has received hundreds of thousands of page visits since November 2006 – we thank you very much for your interest!

 A few notes on the Borromeo family of Italy.
 The surname Borromeo refers to someone who has made a religious pilgrimage, and this makes good sense as many members of the family have been devout Roman Catholics.
 The Latin version of the name is “Borromei.”
 The family comes from Northern Italy near the city of Milan.
 The surname was adopted in the year 1416 by one Vitaliano Borromeo I. He in turn was able to trace his ancestral lineage back to one Saint Justina of the Roman Catholic Church, who was martyred in the year 303.
 She was part of the Vitaliani family of Italy, which is the origin of the Borromeo family of Milan, Italy.
 The “separation” occured in 1416, when one branch of the Vitaliani family adopted the new surname “Borromeo.”
 The Vitaliani family of Padua, Italy can trace its own genealogy back to A.D.
 66 – information for which we thank Osvaldo Vitaliani, a professional executive chef who lives and works in Southern France (born in Bozen, in the German-speaking Northern Italian region of the South Tyrol).
 The forerunner to the “Vitaliani” family of Padua, Italy was in turn the “Vitellius” family surname of Nocera, Italy (8 miles outside of the city of Pompei, Italy) – a genealogical history which goes back to 292 B.C.
 The actual origin of the family branch which eventually became “Borromeo” is in the town of San Miniato, where a man with the given name of “Lazzaro” lead a pilgrimage of 200,000 faithful on February 22, 1300.
 This was sponsored by Pope Bonifacio VIII, who defined the word “Borromeo” (see subsection below).